Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Château Mercian "Koshu Kiiroka" 甲州きいろ香 , Yamanashi, Japan 2016

-As on the menu above, the " Château Mercian Koshu Kiiroka 甲州きいろ香 " 2016 was served first and paired with a plate of 3 appetizers consisting of Marinated Black Fungus / Spicy Wagyu Beef Cheek / Chilled Bitter Melon.
+As on the menu above, the " Château Mercian Koshu Kiiroka 甲州きいろ香 " 2016 was served first and paired with a plate of 3 appetizers: Marinated Black Fungus / Spicy Wagyu Beef Cheek / Chilled Bitter Melon.

-For those of you who might not know, "Koshu" is a white grape variety, with a distinctive pinkish skin, grown primarily in the "Yamanashi" Prefecture of Japan (see the region's map above and below).
+For those of you who might not know, "Koshu" is a white grape variety with a distinctive pinkish skin grown primarily in the Yamanashi Prefecture of Japan (see the region's maps above and below).

 The name “Koshu” is also a former name for "Yamanashi" and is still the name of a region within the "Yamanashi" prefecture (see map above).

-Frankly, I did not know what to expect of that wine made with "Koshu" grapes.
+Frankly, I did not know what to expect from a wine made with "Koshu" grapes.
 However, I was pleasantly surprised when I looked at its "robe" and put the glass to my nose.

 Château Mercian Koshu Kiiroka 甲州きいろ香 " 2016